AdobeDocs/analytics-platform.en/help/stitching/b2b/b2b-person-to-account-stitching.md

 ## Enable person to account stitching {#enable-account-stitching}

-You first enable and configure B2B account stitching at the connection level.
-When B2B account stitching is configured for a connection, you can then activate account stitching on individual event datasets within that connection.
+You first enable and configure B2B stitching at the connection level.
+When B2B stitching is configured for a connection, you can then activate person to account stitching on individual event datasets within that connection.

 ### Configure B2B person to account stitching settings {#configure-b2b-stitching-settings}